GarageBand Alternatives For The Chromebook

 Soundtrap comes in a couple of flavors, standard Soundtrap and Soundtrap for Education.
-The program is cloud based and provides the ability to make music, create beats, loops, synthesize instruments and connect your own real instruments.
+The program is cloud-based and provides the ability to make music, create beats, loops, synthesize instruments and connect your own real instruments.
 You can also collaborate with others and utilize social tools.
-The app also works across devices, so if you mix and match your Chromebooks with your PCs, Soundtrap will work on all of them.

 The interface is relatively simple and provides a good grounding for music production.
 The main view is a multitrack view with menus to cover every eventuality.
 You can use hundreds of predefined loops or record your own with your voice or instruments.

 Audiotool is another GarageBand equivalent for Chromebook worth checking out.
 Like Soundtrap, it’s cloud based and works entirely online.
 Audiotool is a modular platform, meaning you can bolt on new features as you need them or as they are released.
 The core product is very capable and allows you to create music using synthesized instruments or by connecting your own.

 The UI is slightly more complicated than Soundtrap but is clear and easy to get to grips with.
 It allows you to view multi-track recordings, create loops, sample, and more.
 There are over 250,000 samples built-in while there are thousands of instrument presets to experiment with.
 All your creations will be stored online but you can download or publish them as you need.